andrewsolomon/training.dancer.lpw.2011/slides/part1.md

 In the directory ``` exercises/part1/ex12 ``` you'll find
 a very simple ```step1.pl``` which starts Dancer without any route handlers.
-Even so - when you run it and visit the url ``` http://[base url]/empty.html ``` you'll get a response.
+Even so - when you run it and visit the url ``` http://[base url]/main.html ``` you'll get a response.
 Look in the public directory to see that Dancer acts as a static web server with respect to the public directory and we're serving html and css from it.

-More interestingly is being able to 'glue' this together with our dynamic content.
+More interestingly, we're able to 'glue' public's static content together with our dynamic content.

 [<b>FIXME</b>